google/earthengine-catalog/docs/adding_datasets.md

 1. Wait until Earth Engine Data team configures asset mirroring.

-1. If this is your first time creating a pull request (PR) for EE datasets, create and submit a trivial PR modifying [this file](spaces.md) (for example, add or remove a space).
-This will make it easier to run automated checks on your real PRs later.
+1. If your github account was created recently, the repo might not allow you to run tests on your pull requests (PRs) automatically.
+To address this, create and submit a trivial PR modifying [this file](spaces.md) (for example, add or remove a space).

 1. Create a jsonnet file describing the dataset using any of the existing files as a starting point.
 See also [template files with field